FR-GRE-BDS-HPC-SW-SAGE2-GMA/ummap-io-v2/doc/concepts.md

 URI: Unified Ressource Identifier
 ---------------------------------

-This identifiter permits to init a driver in the caller application without detailing in the code which driver we are using.
+This identifier permits to init a driver in the caller application without detailing in the code which driver we are using.
 This permits to support any driver in an app without implementation the exact building of each driver.